sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

 has_many :makings

-Next, I edited the JS Object Model to take in and store a recipe's makings.
+I edited the JS Object Model to take in and store a recipe's makings.

 class Recipe{
     constructor(id, name, instructions, user_id, amounts, ingredients, makings){